FedUni/MORL/README.md

 - `SkeletonExperiment` - A starting-point experiment for MORL-Glue.
 - `DemoExperiment` - Designed for use in demonstrating the capabilities of MORL-Glue, in particular using the Generalised Deep Sea Treasure environment.

+### Codecs

+There are several "codecs" available for RL-Glue which assist in writing agents, environments and experiments.

+For MORL-Glue, only the Java codec is currently available.
+`JavaRLGlueCodec.jar` contains the Java codec classes, and is required for the included projects to run.
+A Python implementation is in development.

+### Running an experiment
+`MORL_Glue_Driver.java` contains an example of how to connect an experiment, an agent and an environment to MORL-Glue.
+Importantly, any of these could be extracted to a separate process or on a separate machine.

 ## Installation

 ### Linux